GLP-1 Lawsuits & FDA Enforcement Tracker

 | CMO No. 7 | Preservation order | EDPA orders | |

 "Science Day" is an early MDL proceeding where experts on each side present the underlying science to the judge before formal expert discovery begins.
 It is not a trial; it is an educational session for the court.
-The fact that Science Day procedures are already on the calendar in MDL 3163 indicates the court is moving the litigation toward expert challenges relatively early.
+CMO No. 6 scheduled Science Day for June 2, 2026 at 9:00 a.m. in Courtroom 16B.
+Because that date has passed, verify the docket or any public minute/order entry before stating whether Science Day occurred, was continued, or produced any public transcript or order.

 How is MDL 3163 different from MDL 3094?